 Using the Getting Started Page in Eggplant Performance Analyzer

 After you have test run data added to Eggplant Performance Analyzer, you can use the Getting started page to access many of the features and templates you will use throughout Analyzer.

 Your options on the Getting started page are as follows:

 - Analyze a test run: This button opens the Test Run Browser, as described above, allowing you to add additional test runs to Analyzer.

 - Manage Groupings: Use this option to open the Manage Groupings dialog box.
-For information about using groupings, please see Using Grouping in eggPlant Performance Analyzer.
+For information about using groupings, see Using Grouping in Eggplant Performance Analyzer.

 - Create an analysis template: You use an analysis template to apply charts and folders to an analysis view.
 Use this button to open the Create Analysis Template dialog box.
 For information about creating analysis templates, see Step by Step: Creating an Analysis Template.

 - Create a report template: When you generate a report, a report template defines the formatting style.
 Use this button to open the Create Report Template dialog box.
 For information about creating report templates, see Step by Step: Creating a Report Template.